sahiljanbandhu/sahiljanbandhu/README.md

 ## Hi I'm Sahil Janbandhu
 **"Life should be Great rather then Long".**
 On adventure on learning programming!
-I'm an Aspiring Software developer looking out for new opportunities .
+I'm an Aspiring Software developer looking out for new opportunities.
-Learning **new things** Everyday .
+Learning **new things** Everyday.

 **Gmail id:**
 [Gmail](https://www.github.com/sahil14498@gmail.com)